Lancetnik/Propan/docs/docs/en/getting_started/1_quick-start.md

 Already declared context fields are: *app*, *broker*, *context* (itself), *logger* and *message*.
 If you call a non-existent field, raises *pydantic.error_wrappers.ValidationError* value.

-But you can specify your own dependencies, call dependencies functions (like `Fastapi Depends`) and [more](../5_dependency/1_di-index).
+But you can specify your own dependencies, call dependencies functions (like `FastAPI Depends`) and [more](../5_dependency/1_di-index).

 ```python linenums="1" hl_lines="11-12"